Water Damage and Hardwood Floors

 Step One Stop the Cause

-You are left with water damaged wood floors in the aftermath of flooding caused by ice dams, faulty appliances, burst pipes or another incident in your home or office.
+Water damage in your home can be devastating.
+Let’s talk about what to do in the event of water infiltration causing issues with your hardwood floors.
+Damage can occur from many sources such as the aftermath of flooding caused by ice dams, faulty appliances, burst pipes or another incident in your home or office.
 First and foremost, you must stop the source of water.
 Second and equally important you must dry the floors with the use of fans, blowers and dehumidifiers.
 The final step is repairing and refinishing your floors.

 Water damage happens when water is allowed to saturate a wood floor often the result is a condition referred to as cupping.
 This happens because more moisture is absorbed by the unfinished underside of the boards causing the bottom of each board to expand more than the top.
 The result is a wavy appearance and each course of wood is raised at the seams.